Last Revision Date: April 2021

 Sensitive information between your browser and our Website is transferred in encrypted form using Transport Layer Security (“TLS”).
 When transmitting sensitive information, you should always make sure that your browser can validate our certificate.

-Please contact our Data Protection Officer if you would like further details on the specific safeguards applied to the export of your personal data outside the EEA – firstname.lastname@example.org
+Please contact our Data Protection Officer if you would like further details on the specific safeguards applied to the export of your personal data outside the UK and or/ EEA –firstname.lastname@example.org

 Processors and sub-processors

 - Amazon Web Services, Inc. https://aws.amazon.com/privacy/